fabioberger/paymonkey/README.md

-### PayMonkey (Group payments Platform) 3rd Place at Facebook Hackathon at Duke University
+### PayMonkey
 ---------------------------------------------------

+PayMonkey is a rudimentary but functional group payments platform build during 16 hours of a 24 hour Facebook Hackathon at Duke University by Soroush Pour, Fabio Berger & Andrew Gerst

+Enjoy!

 USAGE
 -------------------